Davis hits first career home run to lift Giants past Rox

-Davis finally hit his first career home run Wednesday, a timely drive to end the game with one out in the ninth that sent the San Francisco Giants past the Colorado Rockies 2-1 when nobody wanted another long night.
+SAN FRANCISCO (AP)Jaylin Davis hit his first career home run to end it with one out in the ninth, sending the San Francisco Giants past the Colorado Rockies 2-1 on Wednesday night.

 Charlie Blackmon got thrown out at the plate in the eighth trying to score the go-ahead run for the Rockies.